 Eileen Hintz Rumfelt is Vice-Chair of the firm's Litigation Practice and concentrates her practice in the area of complex commercial litigation with a special focus on intellectual property litigation and white collar crime and corporate investigations.
 She regularly advises her colleagues and clients on the management of eDiscovery issues in commercial litigation.
 Ms. Rumfelt represents both large and small national, regional and international companies in a variety of industries, including pharmaceutical, consumer products, banking and insurance.
 Her intellectual property practice spans a wide range of disputes, including trademark and trade dress infringement, trademark dilution, patent infringement, false advertising and unfair competition.
-Eileen is the Vice Chair of the Defense Research Institute's (DRI) Intellectual Property Litigation Committee and was the Chair of its 2016 seminar.
+Eileen is the Chair of the Defense Research Institute's (DRI) Intellectual Property Litigation Committee and was the Chair of its 2016 seminar.
 She regularly contributes to the American Bar Association’s Criminal Litigation Committee's Practice Points.
-Ms. Rumfelt has practiced in federal and state courts across the country, before the Federal Circuit, and in the increasingly active International Trade Commission.
+Ms. Rumfelt has practiced in federal and state courts across the country, before the Federal Circuit, and in the International Trade Commission.

 Before attending law school, Ms. Rumfelt worked in the field of public relations, focusing primarily on health education campaigns and pharmaceutical product launches.